-The revalued land and buildings consist of commercial and residential properties.
+Land and buildings consist of commercial and residential properties.
 Management determined that each constitutes one class of asset under AASB 13 Fair Value Measurement, based on the nature, characteristics and risks of the property.
+The Union values its land and buildings every 4 years.